se-edu/guides/tutorials/gradle.md

 ## Using Gradle in Intellij IDEA

-If the Gradle tasks don't appear in the Gradle window, click the 'refresh' button in the tooolbar to reimport the Gradle project.
+If the Gradle tasks don't appear in the Gradle window, click the 'refresh' button in the toolbar to reimport the Gradle project.

 Intellij uses Gradle to run your application by default.
 If you would like to run the project in the normal way, go to `File` > `Settings` and change the following settings:<br>
 ![change Intellij settings to not use Gradle](images/gradle/intellijRunUsingGradle.png)